felixalacampagne/flactagger/README.md

 git to do anything like this automatically, I suppose I'm too used to the luxury of using Clearcase where changes to unmodified files are visible immediately).

 Now the local 'git push' doesn't do anything!!!
-I
+Surely it should push the currently select branch?